 - At least two semesters of biology and chemistry.
 (Biology courses include: biology and anatomy & physiology, while chemistry includes: general chemistry and organic chemistry.
 An example of two semesters in biology may be one semester of biology II and one semester of anatomy & physiology II.
 Students will still need to meet the required semester hours for all prerequisites).

-- Six credit hours of non-remedial English Composition I and II
+- Six credit hours of non-remedial English Composition I and II (NOW acceptable from any English-speaking country.
+Note that this should not be a course for English-language learners.)

 - Three credit hours of speech

 - A TOEFL or IELTS is required for students who have completed less than 30 credit hours in the U.S. The minimum score required on TOEFL is 550, 213 (CBT) along with 4.5 or higher on the Test of Written English (TWE), or 80 (iBT) with 22 on the writing section and no less than 17 on any one section.
-TOEFL test scores must be from an examination taken within two years of the anticipated matriculation date into the College of Pharmacy.
+TOEFL test scores must be from an examination taken within two years of the anticipated matriculation date into the Doctor of Pharmacy program.
 The minimum score of IELTS are 6.5 overall, 6.5 writing and no other section below 6.0 on the ACADEMIC IELTS.

 - The TOEFL or IELTS test is waived for those students who: